Monarchy of Canada and the Canadian Armed Forces: Visual markers

 Those in the royal family may also present a royal banner to a unit to commemorate specific services rendered and as a mark of royal favour.
-For example, Lord Strathcona's Horse (Royal Canadians) received a royal banner from King Edward VII for their combat in South Africa and Queen Elizabeth, the Queen Mother, presented the Canadian Forces Medical Service with a royal banner in 1985.
+For example, Lord Strathcona's Horse (Royal Canadians) received a royal banner from King Edward VII for their combat in South Africa, and Queen Elizabeth the Queen Mother presented the Canadian Forces Medical Service with a royal banner in 1985.
 These typically include a mark unique to the royal individual, such as a cypher.

 The King's harbourmaster, who is in charge of His Majesty's Canadian Dockyards, is accorded a flag that consists of a white-bordered national flag defaced in the centre with a white disc bearing a crown and the acronym KHM/CPSM, for King's Harbour Master/Capitaine de port de Sa Majesté.

-The Royal Union Flag, which was approved by the federal Parliament in 1964 for "continued use as a symbol of Canada's membership in the Commonwealth of Nations and of her allegiance to the Crown."
+The Royal Union Flag was approved by the federal Parliament in 1964 for "continued use as a symbol of Canada's membership in the Commonwealth of Nations and of her allegiance to the Crown."
 This flag however, is generally flown only on specified days and whenever instructed by National Defence Headquarters.

-The finial capping the tip of a flag pole carrying the King's standard, governor general's standard, king's colours, or other royal banners must be in the form of the crest of the Royal Coat of Arms of Canada.
+The finial capping the tip of a flagpole carrying the sovereign's flag for Canada, governor general's flag, king's colours, or other royal banners must be in the form of the crest of the royal coat of arms of Canada.